 Dr. Chovanes is a Lieutenant Colonel in the United States Army Reserve Medical Corps.
-Since joining the reserves in 2001, Dr. Chovanes has completed four tours of duty in support of a variety of U.S. military operations.
+Since joining the reserves in 2001, Dr. Chovanes has completed five tours of duty in support of a variety of U.S. military operations.
 He served as a military trauma surgeon with the 325th Combat Support Hospital on Contingency Operating Base Speicher in Tikrit, Iraq, in 2007.
 He has served as both a trauma surgeon and the Deputy Commander of Clinical Services at Forward Operating Base Salerno in Khowst, Afghanistan, in both 2010 and 2012.
 In 2016, Dr. Chovanes was a trauma surgeon at Camp Manion with the 948th Forward Surgical Team during the Third Battle of Fallujah.
 Dr. Chovanes has received the Army Commendation Medal for Meritorious Service after successfully removing an unexploded rifle-propelled grenade from a U.S. Soldier.
 He also received the U.S. Army Soldier’s Medal for Heroism after the 2001 World Trade Center attacks for providing field surgical care for a Port Authority of New York and New Jersey police officer trapped in the collapsed basement of the World Trade Center.
 He was recently awarded a 2017 Veteran of Influence Award by the Philadelphia Business Journal.

 Maj.
 Rory Tippit, MD, PA-C

 Maj.
 Rory Tippit, MD, PA-C, is a Physician Assistant in the Trauma Division and Director of Clinical Training in the Section of Military, Diplomatic, and Field Surgical Affairs of the Department of Surgery Cooper University Health Care and a full-time Army Major in the New Jersey Army National Guard.
 He joined Cooper from the Philadelphia Veterans Affairs Medical Center, Emergency Medicine Division, having served a diverse military veteran population.